 Tuesday October 4, 2016, Day 5

-First thing I looked at the dinghy.
+First thing in the morning I looked at the dinghy.
 It was full of water.
 I pumped it out, collected the shore lines, coiled them, and stowed them in the sail locker.
 I then raised the dinghy on the davits, with its bow higher then its stern, and while it was still hanging I removed its bail-out plug.
 After the floor was drained I saw more water seeping from the keel section.
 With some difficulty I removed the keel plug.
 A torrent of water came out.
 When no more water came, I replaced both plugs and secured the dinghy on its stands.

 I raised the anchor and we departed from Agathonisi at 0925.
 Before departing I had uncovered the mainsail in the hope that we could sail.
 The wind was from the NNW.
 This was a good direction for our course to Tiganakia but the wind's strength was 1-14 knots, mostly near 1 knot.
 I opened the genoa and motor-sailed with an apparent wind of 5-8 knots.
 I ran the water-maker with the engine at low RPM instead of my expected sail.
 Nevertheless we had a fast passage often doing better then 6 knots.
 We arrived in Tiganakia [37° 21.6' N 026° 45.3' E] at 1125 after 11.3 M. We anchored in 5.5 m depth and let out 30 m of scope.